Common Types of Chronic Pain – and How to Relieve Them

 If you're sifting through your office's first aid kit for pain medications, you're unlikely to find relief there.
 First aid kits at workplaces should not contain medications, as advised by the First Aid in the Workplace Code of Practice.
-Pain (and other) medications can only be given out to staff by medically supervised first responder organisations.
-Individuals administering pain relief medications must have completed the course PUAEME005 - Provide pain management.

 Instead, try to…

 Take frequent breaks: stand up and take a minute to do some light stretches every hour